top of page

 How does evidence for new star formation today affect the accuracy of the Genesis 1 creation account?

 Genesis 1:1 records that the celestial heavens including the stars, our sun (a star) and the moon were created in the “beginning”.
+(See commentary for Genesis 1:14-16 below regarding the events on Day 4.)
 However, astronomers have recently imaged what they determined are accretion disks of matter that surround newly forming stars in certain dusty nebulous regions in our galaxy.
-This is scientific evidence new stars with planetary systems are recently forming{14,17}.
+This is scientific evidence that new stars with planetary systems are recently forming{14,17}.
 Evidently, then stars weren’t all created in the “beginning” so bible critics argue these modern discoveries contradict Genesis 1:1,14-16 and Psalm 33:6.

 As was explained in Genesis 1: Origin and Authorship, when God described His creation of the heavens to an early human before the Flood and later to the ancient Hebrews in the scriptures He approached them on their educational level.
 So Genesis 1:1 surely referred to the celestial heavens that were plainly visible from Earth.
 However, sophisticated instruments that imaged these new stars used invisible radio wavelengths to penetrate their dusty surroundings to observe them, and humans can’t directly see them.
 So these invisible stars that are recently forming that humans can’t see don’t challenge v1 that the vast universe we can see today was created from the burst of star formation in the “beginning”.

-However, the discovery that new stars with planetary systems are still forming does provide scientific evidence that the “beginning” in v1 had a long duration and the importance of its duration will be explained below.
+However, the discovery that new stars with planetary systems are still forming does provide scientific evidence that the “beginning” in v1 actually had a long duration.
+How both the brief creation (above) and a lengthy duration for the "beginning" fit into scripture and science will be explained below.

 Another ancient account in Job 38:31-32 refers to the familiar Pleiades, the bears (the big and little “dippers”), Orion’s belt, and what some bibles call “Mazzaroth” (Hebrew for constellations of the zodiac){5}.
 These verses describe the same approximately 2000 naked-eye stars that include the familiar constellation star patterns, and the nebulous glow of the Milky Way stars in the night sky humans see today.
 These have hardly visually changed since Genesis 1 was recorded evidently by Moses about 3400 years ago (that originated from an earlier pre-Flood account).